 • Cook the pasta: Cook egg noodles according to package instructions.
 Drain and pour into the prepared 9×13 pan.

-• Pour the tuna mixture into the pasta pan and stir in the cheese.
-Top the pan with the bread crumb mixture.
+• Pour the tuna mixture into the pasta pan and stir in the 2 cups grated cheese.

 Video